kserve/community/docs/general-technical-review-cncf-incubating.md

   * Describe the target persona or user(s) for the project?
     **ML Platform Engineer/MLOps Engineer**
-    - Build scalable and reliable infrastrcuture for model deployment and inference.
+    - Build scalable and reliable infrastructure for model deployment and inference.
     - Enable data scientists to deploy models without managing infrastructure.
     - Ensure observability, security and autoscaling for inference services.
-    - Ensure high availabity, scalability.
+    - Ensure high availability, scalability.

     **Data Scientist/ML Researcher**
     - Deploy models easily to get predictions.
-    - Run experiments and iterate quicky on model versions.
+    - Run experiments and iterate quickly on model versions.
     - Access model metrics or explanations for outputs.

   * Explain the primary use case for the project.
 What additional use cases are supported by the project?